Quick Reference

 Comments

-Add HTML comments to your GoHT templates with:
+Add rendered HTML comments to Haml or Slim templates with:

 / This is a HTML comment and it will be rendered into the final output.